SmileCat42/LinkedList-Structure-2103/README.md

 <a id="english"></a>

 <h2 style="text-indent: 2em; text-decoration: underline;">Project Objective</h2>
-&nbsp;&nbsp;&nbsp;&nbsp;This project is an extension of the previous Array project.
-The purpose is to practice modifying existing code and to demonstrate to the teacher that the work was not generated entirely by AI.
-By taking an existing project and transforming it into a new form, it shows that the student understanding of the underlying concepts—since without such knowledge, it would be impossible to recreate the project with a similar structure or appearance. at the same time, data structures such as Array, Stack, Queue, and LinkedList are not highly complex, the instructor would like students to gain a true understanding of them by expressing our knowledge through programming in Apache NetBeans.
+&nbsp;&nbsp;&nbsp;&nbsp;This project is a continuation of the Project array. purpose to practice modifying and improving code based on existing structure.
+This also prove teacher make sure that the work is not all done by AI.
+If student can take an old project and change it into a new version with a similar look and function, it shows that they have real understanding. data structures such as Array, Stack, Queue, and LinkedList are not highly complex, the instructor would like students to gain a true understanding of them by expressing our knowledge through programming in Apache NetBeans.
 This method also serves as basic practice in using program.
 The project applying these structures to commonly used algorithms such as insertion, deletion, and searching, among others.
 <br>
 <br>